Ben-Dai/monoflow/privacy_policy.md

 The AI assistant feature connects directly to a third-party AI service provider.
 We do not operate any intermediary server, proxy, or relay.
 Your use of this service is subject to the provider's own privacy policy and terms of service.

 **a) Google Gemini API (currently supported)**
-When you use the AI assistant, your messages, diagram content, and any files you attach are sent directly from your device to Google's Gemini API using your personal API key.
+When you use the AI assistant, the following data is sent directly from your device to Google's Gemini API (operated by Google LLC) using your personal API key: your chat messages, diagram content, and any files you attach.
 Google's use of this data is governed by Google's privacy policy and terms of service (https://policies.google.com/privacy).
+Google LLC maintains data protection standards in compliance with applicable privacy laws, including GDPR and CCPA, and provides protections for user data equivalent to those required by applicable law.

 **b) Future Providers**
 We may add support for additional AI service providers in future updates.
 When support for a new provider is introduced, this Privacy Policy will be updated accordingly, and you will be informed within the App before any data is sent to a new provider.
 We encourage you to review each provider's privacy policy before use.